mohse-n/L7N_EtherLab/Installation guides/RTAI Installation Guide.md

 ```bash
 apt-get install curl
 ```
-Kernels have to exist at '/usr/src', and we're going to download everything in that directory.
+Kernels have to exist at '/usr/src', and we're going to download everything to that directory.
 ```bash
 cd /usr/src
 ```